 Hard lights are most easily identified by the shadows that they cast rather than the way they rest upon a subject.
 Anything illuminated by the rays of a hard light will be accompanied by a clear, dark silhouette of a shadow.

-A soft light is generally considered to be more friendly and flattering to your subjects.
+Soft light is generally considered to be more friendly and flattering to your subjects.
 It’s used often with portraits.
 The images are meant to be inviting, warm and welcoming.
-A soft light produces the opposite effect as the shadow loses definition and becomes more muted.
+Soft light produces the opposite effect as the shadow loses definition and becomes more muted.
 This is the kind of light photographers chase during the golden hour of daylight.

-Two factors affecting the softness of light: The first is the size of the light source in relation to the subject.
-The larger the light source, the softer the light being cast on the subject will be.
+Two factors affect the softness of light: The first is the size of the light source in relation to the subject.
+The larger the light source, the softer the light cast on the subject.

 The second factor is the distance between the light source and the subject.
-The farther a light source is placed from the subject, the harder the light will become.
+The farther a light source is placed from the issue, the more complex the light will become.

 Color of Light

 Light isn’t typically crystal clear, contrary to what we perceive with our eyes, it actually has a color to it and that color can vary under certain conditions.
 The camera lens and sensor can see it.
 A photograph taken in deep shade, for instance, may have somewhat of a blueish hue to it; this is a shot we would refer to as being cool.
 Conversely, the golden light of sunset would translate into a warm shot.